MS Nordkapp current position

 The Sun Deck is the place for Hurtigruten’s special ceremony “Arctic Circle baptism”, including a Neptune-costumed crewmember, icy seawater, and a shot for warming up.

 The cruise ship doesn't have Kids Playroom (indoor playground), Nursery (babysitting facility), Video Games Arcade, Internet Cafe.

 MS Nordkapp Wiki

-MS Nordkapp cruises along Norway’s coast departing from Bergen to Kirkenes (a mining town near the border with Russia) and the reverse, visiting 35 ports along the route.
+MS Nordkapp cruises along Norway's coast departing from Bergen to Kirkenes (a mining town near the border with Russia) and the reverse, visiting 35 ports along the route.
 Many use the vessel as transportation (ferry).
 Cruise passengers stay on board for full round trips booking it as a cruise ship.
-Norwegian coastal cruise passengers can opt for 5-11 nights stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
+Norwegian Coastal passengers can opt for 5-11-night stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
 In most ports of call are offered Hurtigruten-sponsored excursions and tours.
 A ceremony "Crossing the Arctic Circle” welcomes newcomers.
 On Hurtigruten Norwegian coastal voyages, the line offers flight-cruise package deals.
 Bookings are protected with ATOL Certificate.
 ATOL stands for "Air Travel Organisers' Licensing" (Civil Aviation Authority, UK).

 MS Nordkapp User Reviews

 There are no user reviews for this ship.
 Be first, share your experience!Write a Review